-6.76 The Committee recommends that the ACT Government set a target of 90 per cent of bike paths and footpaths being maintained in good condition, as is done for roads.Estimates 2020-21 and Annual Reports 2019-20, Standing Committee on Planning, Transport and City Services, April 2021, viii.
+6.76 The Committee recommends that the ACT Government set a target of 90 per cent of bike paths and footpaths being maintained in good condition, as is done for roads.Estimates 2020-21 and Annual Reports 2019-20, PTCS Committee, April 2021, viii.

 Large sections of the CBR Cycle Routes are yet to be built.
-These are the dotted lines on Map 3 from the ACT Transport Strategy below.
+These are the dotted lines on Building an integrated transport network active travel 2015 below.
 Examples include:

 - Northbourne Gateway Route